Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_custom_profiles/_index.md

     ```

 - To run the automation, navigate to the [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_arc_servers_jumpstart/automanage_custom_profile/) and edit [the parameters file](https://github.com/microsoft/azure_arc/tree/main/azure_arc_servers_jumpstart/automanage_custom_profile/azuredeploy.parameters.json)
-  - _`machineName`_: Name of your Azure Arc-enabled server as it is shown in the Azure Portal.
+  - _`machineName`_: Name of your Azure Arc-enabled server as it is shown in the Azure portal.
   - _`customProfileName`_: Name of your Azure Arc-enabled Server custom profile.
   - _`subscriptionId`_: Subscription ID where you want to create your custom profile.
   - _`azureSecurityBaselineAssignmentType`_: Audit mode for the Azure Security Baseline.